-To celebrate the 250th anniversary of John Murray, a sparkling anthology of letters from John Murray authors to their publisher.
+A sparkling anthology of letters from John Murray authors to their publisher

-The publishing house of John Murray was founded in Fleet Street in 1768 and remained a family firm over seven generations.
-Published to coincide with this remarkable achievement' and in the anniversary year, Dear Mr Murray is a collection of some of the best letters from the hundreds of thousands held in the John Murray Archive.
-They reveal not only the story of some of the most interesting and influential books in history, but also the remarkable friendships - as well as occasional animosities - between author and publisher, as well as readers, editors, printers and illustrators.
+The publishing house of John Murray was founded in Fleet Street in 1768 and remained a family business over seven generations.
+Intended both to entertain and inspire, Dear Mr Murray is a collection of some of the best letters from the John Murray Archive and elsewhere.